MartinAnderson2/Text-File-App/README.md

 - As a user, I want to be able to search through the titles of my notes to find the one I desire.
 - As a user, I want to be able to change the categorization of a note I have previously added.
 - As a user, I want to be able to open my note after finding the desired one.
+- As a user, I want to be given the option to save my file system when I quit
+- As a user, I want to be given the option to reload that save and resume where I left off when I start the application